-No matter what scale you choose, what railroad you model, or how large your railroad may be, there are certain design tips that will never steer you wrong.
+No matter what scale you choose, what railroad you model, or how large your railroad may be, certain design tips will never steer you wrong.

-If you do have the option of filling an entire room with trains, remember to leave enough room for you and your guests to move around as well!
-Isle width is as important as platform width.
+If you do have the option of filling an entire room with trains, remember to leave enough room for you and your guests to move around as well.
+Aisle width is as important as platform width.
 Around-the-walls designs or moveable/removable benchwork sections can make layout access much easier and provide more interesting operating designs.

-The “spaghetti bowl” effect, or simply packing as much track onto a platform as possible often proves the old adage, “Less is more.”
+Keep it simple: The “spaghetti bowl” effect, or simply packing as much track onto a platform as possible often proves the adage, “Less is more.”
 Real trains rarely pass through the same scene repeatedly.
 A looping layout plan may add a longer run, but it detracts from the appearance that the train is actually going somewhere.

 Take a look at your list of needs and consider the layout height carefully before you begin construction.
 Ultimately, choose a height that is comfortable for you.